aldorlang/aldor/aldor/doc/build.md

 Compiler
 --------

-The Aldor compiler has a layered design (see structure.md for more details).
+The Aldor compiler has a layered design (see [compiler internals](compiler) for more details).
 This layering is represented in the build process by putting the object files (.o) for each layer in a separate convenience library (.a/.lib file).
 In general, code from one layer should not use code from a layer above it, and not include headers from that layer.
 Currently, this is violated in several instances.

 The compiler is written in C and uses a LALR(1) macro-grammar to generate its parser.
 The tool `zacc` in `aldor/tools/unix` expands macros in `axl.z` and